Financial Power of Attorney Dos and Don’ts

 - Determine the principal’s debts, especially ongoing responsibilities such as the payment of rent, credit cards, mobile phone service, utilities, etc. Prepare a schedule of those bills and make sure they get paid.
 Monitor bank accounts for any suspicious activity.

-- Consider cancelling the principal’s credit cards and freezing the principal’s credit report to make it more difficult for criminals to take out fraudulent loans or steal the principal’s identity.
+- Consider canceling the principal’s credit cards and freezing the principal’s credit report to make it more difficult for criminals to take out fraudulent loans or steal the principal’s identity.

 - Get advice from an accountant or lawyer if needed.
 All fees for the services of consultants relating to work performed for the benefit of the principal’s financial affairs are payable by the estate, so if you need help, ask for it.